Below are the details for the overnight Timberline trip from February 2-4, 2018

 If you have dietary restrictions, please indicate so on the waiver form.
 We can make arrangements with the resort regarding this.

--Participants are able to ski Friday afternoon until the mountain closes at 9:00 P.M., all day Saturday, from the opening of the mountain at 8:00 A.M. to closing, and Sunday morning until we have to depart.
+-We anticipate not being able to ski Friday due to us arriving shortly before the close of the mountain.
+Participants are able to ski all day Saturday, from the opening of the mountain at 8:00 A.M. to closing, and Sunday morning until we have to depart.

 -There are 41 trails on the mountain and are approximately split evenly among beginner, intermediate, and expert difficulties.
 A trail map is located here.
 Their longest trail is 2 miles long.